How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 \subsection{Individual differences}

 In order to clarify the main differences between individual participants, we fitted an LMM to the reaction times for words, and a second LMM to the reaction times for nonwords.
 These models included by-participant random intercepts as well as by-participant random slopes for all predictors.
 The random effect components of the two LMMs are summarized in Table~\ref{tab:LMMs}.
 The LMMs confirmed the direction of effect for all predictors, which all were well-supported ($p<0.001$), including predictors such as \texttt{Yes-activation} with relatively low reliability in the individual GAMs.
-Exceptions were the main effects as well as the interaction of \texttt{Log Semantic density} and \texttt{Log L1Chat} for word responses in the nonword model ($p>0.68$).
+Exceptions were the main effects as well as the interaction of \texttt{Log Semantic density} and \texttt{Log Cue Activation Diversity} for word responses in the nonword model ($p>0.68$).
 Possibly, this was because only 5.7\% (63,274) of responses to nonwords were word responses.
+Additionally, the table includes information on how important the individual random slope adjustments are to the overall model fit, by providing the AIC difference that removing the respective random slope adjustment would result in.

 To understand subject-specific differences in the effects of our predictors, we make use of visualization by plotting by-subject random slopes against by-subject random intercepts (Figure \ref{fig:re_plots}).
 The random intercepts represent the deviation of the average response time of the individual participants from the population mean response time, with slower subjects more to the right, and faster subjects more to the left in the scatterplots in Figure \ref{fig:re_plots}.